Go - Aviemore and the Cairngorms

 Visiting Aviemore and Cairngorm National Park

-The wonders of this magnificent park are made up of amazing scenery, history, wildlife, activities, towns and people.
-Visit the park at any time of year and you'll be amazed by all it's spectacular scene changes depending on the season. all of which are on an open invitation for anyone to come and enjoy, there'll always a warm welcome that awaits.
+The wonders of this magnificent park are made up of fantastic scenery, history, wildlife, activities, towns, and people.
+Visit the park at any time of year and you'll be amazed by all it's spectacular scene changes depending on the season.
+All of which are on an open invitation for anyone to come and enjoy, there'll always be a warm welcome that awaits.

-Aviemore is central to the thousands of visitors to the Cairngorms both Summer and winter and is packed with places to stay, eat, drink and things to do.
+Aviemore is central to the thousands of visitors to the Cairngorms both Summer and winter and is packed with places to stay, eat, drink, and things to do.
 A small friendly town at the foot of the Cairngorm mountain surrounded by picturesque lochs and forests.
-It's a relatively easy distance to get to makes it the ideal base to get out and about and explore for both long and short breaks.
+It's relatively easy to get to and makes for the ideal base to get out and about and explore all that's on offer.
+Aviemore and the cairngorms is an ideal location for all age groups for both long and short breaks.

 Getting to Aviemore and the Cairngorm National Park couldn't be easier, with numerous ways to travel -

 The easiest way to get to Aviemore and travel around is by car via the M90/A9 from the south and A93 from the east.
 Though take care as there are limited passing points where the road becomes twin-track A9.
 CityLink, Stage Coach and National Express coach companies all run services from south to north that has stops in Aviemore.

 Sit back and relax on the train, as Aviemore has its own train station.
 From anywhere in the South, trains run to Inverness with Aviemore being a stop on all train services.
 The nearest airport is Inverness and takes around 45 minutes from the airport to Aviemore.

 Things to See and Do

 Aviemore and the surrounding area is packed with literally tons of things to do, places to see and visit.
 Here is just a snapshot to help you on your way when you come to visit -